alephic/helter/README.md

 The behavior of a link is determined by the type of bracket at each of its ends.

-Brackets _need not have matching types_.
+Brackets _do not need to have matching types_.

 Each link or chain acts as a component in a data stream.
 The output of the expression to a link's left is fed into it, and its output is then passed on to the link on its right.